-We’re about to dig into minimum viable product examples that will help you pinpoint what to sell online.
+We’re about to dig into a minimum viable product template that will help you pinpoint what to sell online.

 NOTE: This article includes free video training you can watch right on this page.
 Scroll down to get started.

 Developing your first online offer is a big step, I know.

 But you’ve got to take it.
 Why?
 Because …